netwho/PacketReporter/README.md

 > **⚠️ Important**: This plugin requires external tools for SVG and PDF handling.
 Please review the [Platform Prerequisites](PLATFORM_PREREQUISITES.md) documentation and check your platform's [installer documentation](installers/) before installation to ensure all dependencies are available.
 >
 > **Windows Users**: Ensure external tools are added to your system PATH.
 You may briefly see command prompt windows flash during startup and report generation—this is expected behavior and purely cosmetic.
+> (I could impplement a more silent behaviour by invoking a VBScript Wrapper - Not worth it on my opinion)

 ## ✨ Features